-From 1 January 2006, a child born in New Zealand will not automatically be considered a NZ citizen if the parent/s are not NZ citizens.
+Since 1 January 2006, a child born in New Zealand is not automatically considered a NZ citizen if the parent/s are not NZ citizens.

 More information on this change is available on Department of Internal Affairs website.